mugnavo/next-starter/README.md

 - [`authGuard(redirectUrl?: string)`](./src/lib/auth/auth.ts#L65) - Same as `getAuthSession`, but redirects to the specified URL or unauthorized.tsx if the user is not authenticated.
 - [`theme-toggle.tsx`](./src/components/theme-toggle.tsx) - A simple component to toggle between light and dark mode.

-For more information, refer to the [Next.js documentation](https://nextjs.org/docs) and [react-tanstarter readme](https://github.com/dotnize/react-tanstarter/blob/main/README.md), which this starter is based on.
+For more information, you may refer to the [Next.js documentation](https://nextjs.org/docs) and [react-tanstarter readme](https://github.com/dotnize/react-tanstarter/blob/main/README.md), which this starter is based on.